buffer/thug/doc/source/usage.rst

 Taking a look at the available options you can see the -A (--adobepdf) option which is quite useful for getting different PDF exploits which target different version of Adobe Acrobat Reader.
-This happens because exploit kits usually serve PDF files which exploit specific vulnerabilities basing on Adobe Acrobat Reader version.
-Let's take a look at what happens if we try to analyze the same page with Adobe Acrobat Reader 8.1.0 instead of 9.1.0 which is the default one.
+This happens because exploit kits usually serve PDF files which exploit specific vulnerabilities basing on the Adobe Acrobat Reader version.
+Let's take a look at what happens if we try to analyze the same page with Adobe Acrobat Reader 8.1.0 instead of 9.1.0 (which is the default one).

 .. code-block:: sh